kgryte/pranav-qs-blog/README.md

 - **src**: a folder containing C and Fortran source implementations.
 Each modular LAPACK package should contain a slightly modified Fortran reference implementation (F77 to free-form Fortran).
 C files include a plain C implementation which follows the Fortran reference implementation, a wrapper for calling the Fortran reference implementation, a wrapper for calling hardware-optimized libraries (e.g., OpenBLAS) in server-side applications, and a native binding for calling into compiled C from JavaScript in Node.js or a compatible server-side JavaScript runtime.
 - **test**: a folder containing unit tests for testing expected behavior in both JavaScript and native implementations.
 Tests for native implementations are written in JavaScript and leverage the native binding for interoperation between JavaScript and C/Fortran.
 - **binding.gyp/include.gypi**: build files for compiling Node.js native add-ons, which provide a bridge between JavaScript and native code.
-- **manifest.json**: configuration file for stdlib's internal C package management.
+- **manifest.json**: a configuration file for stdlib's internal C and Fortran compiled source file package management.
-- **package.json**: package meta data, including the enumeration of external package dependencies and a path to a plain JavaScript implementation for use in browser-based web applications.
+- **package.json**: a file containing package meta data, including the enumeration of external package dependencies and a path to a plain JavaScript implementation for use in browser-based web applications.
-- **README.md**: primary documentation which includes API signatures and examples for both JavaScript and C interfaces.
+- **README.md**: a file containing a package's primary documentation, which includes API signatures and examples for both JavaScript and C interfaces.

 Given stdlib's demanding documentation and testing requirements, adding support for each routine is a decent amount of work, but the end result is robust, high-quality, and, most importantly, modular code suitable for serving as the foundation for scientific computation on the modern web.
 But enough with the preliminaries!
 Let's get down to business!

 ## A multi-phase approach

 Building on previous efforts which added BLAS support to stdlib, we decided to follow a similar multi-phase approach when adding LAPACK support in which we first prioritize JavaScript implementations and their associated testing and documentation and then, once tests and documentation are present, back fill C and Fortran implementations and any associated native bindings to hardware-optimized libraries.
-This approach allows us to put some early points on the board, so to speak, quickly getting APIs in front of users, establishing robust test procedures and benchmarks, and investigating potential avenues for tooling and automation, before diving into the weeds of build toolchains and performance optimizations.
+This approach allows us to put some early points on the board, so to speak, quickly getting APIs in front of users, establishing robust test procedures and benchmarks, and investigating potential avenues for tooling and automation before diving into the weeds of build toolchains and performance optimizations.
 But where to even begin?

 To determine which LAPACK routines to target first, I parsed LAPACK's Fortran source code to generate a call graph.
 This allowed me to infer the dependency tree for each LAPACK routine.
 With the graph in hand, I then performed a topological sort, thus helping me identify routines without dependencies and which will inevitably be building blocks for other routines.
 While a depth-first approach in which I picked a particular high-level routine and worked backward would enable me to land a specific feature, such an approach might cause me to get bogged down trying to implement routines of increasing complexity.
 By focusing on the "leaves" of the graph, I could prioritize commonly used routines (i.e., routines with high _indegrees_) and thus maximize my impact by unlocking the ability to deliver multiple higher-level routines either later in my internship or by other contributors.